evilsocket/nerve/docs/index.md

 ## Usage

-In order to use Nerve, you must specify which model to use through a generator string and a tasklet file.
+In order to use Nerve, you must specify which model to use through a generator string and what task to perform through a tasklet file.

 To specify the model, refer to the [LLM Support](#llm-support) and [tasklets](tasklets.md) documentation.